salvor7/DataSciencePortfolio/README.md

-## Religious Phrase Markov Chain project
+## Markov Chain Bible Passage project

-A project for a stupid art party.
-A markov chain twitter bot (or some interface) is the stupid art.
-The theme of the party this year is religion, so the markov phrase generator is holy book based.
+A project originally for the stupid art party of 2016.
+A markov chain twitter bot which creates speculative bible passages.